 Everyone daydreams about what their life would look like if they had a life-changing amount of money – the house they’d buy, holidays they’d take, and the car they’d drive.

-Creating 147 new millionaires every six months, the National Lottery allows each and every one of us to fantasise about what we’d do if we were filthy rich.
+You can find a lot of attractive National Lottery stats, but the fact it creates 147 new millionaires every six months is one that gets us all dreaming.
+Why?
+Because it allows each and every one of us to fantasise about what we’d do if we were filthy rich.

 But how much money do we collectively spend chasing this dream?

-At OnlineCasinos.co.uk, we analysed National Lottery stats to show you exactly how much people spend every minute trying to get their hands on a winning ticket.
+At OnlineCasinos.co.uk, we analysed National Lottery data to show you exactly how much people spend every minute trying to get their hands on a winning ticket.

 It costs as little as £1 to chase your National Lottery dream